-Because English does not usually allow double negations, non-affirmative pronouns and adverbs are used in a negative sense when the verb is negated.
+Double negations, though allowed, should be avoided in English.
+Instead non-affirmative pronouns and adverbs are used in a negative sense when the verb is negated.
 Compare:

 I did not see anyone.
 (Not I didn't see no one.)

 (In this example, I saw no one is also possible.)